 Judicial Review (JR)

+A Judicial Review is a court challenge, not a re-hearing.
 You use JR when you can’t appeal but believe the Home Office acted unlawfully, unreasonably, or procedurally unfairly.

 When to Use JR